Flow Rate and Pressure: Features, Relationship & Applications

 Flow Rate And Pressure

-The formula for the relationship between flow rate and pressure in a fluid system is given by the Bernoulli's equation:
+The formula for the relationship between flow rate and pressure in the fluid system is given by Bernoulli's equation:

 P1 + (1/2)ρv1^2 + ρgh1 = P2 + (1/2)ρv2^2 + ρgh2